Verne Cox Multipurpose Recreation Center

 The Verne Cox Multipurpose Recreation Center is a recreation center located in Pasadena, Texas.
 The center provides recreational programs, events, and services for Pasadena's youth and adults with cognitive or physical disabilities.
 The Verne Cox Center is a division of the Parks & Recreation Department of the City of Pasadena.
 The 15000 sqft facility is fully accessible with a gymnasium, weight room, kitchen, two multipurpose activity rooms, bathrooms with showers and lockers, a swimming pool, and two wheelchair accessible softball fields.
 The facilities serve youths and adults with any type of physical, intellectual, or cognitive disabilities.
-An annual wheelchair tournament is held at the center for athletes in Pasadena.
-So too are a number of other sports tournaments for disabled people.
+An annual wheelchair tournament is held at the center for athletes in Pasadena, along with a number of other sports tournaments for disabled people.